-Equity settled share based payments are valued at grant date using a Black Scholes model.
+Equity settled share-based payments are valued at grant date using a Black Scholes model.

 Under the Company's stock option plan, options to purchase shares of the Company may be granted to directors, officers, employees and consultants of the Company.
-The maximum number of shares that may be issued under the new plan is 12 percent (on a non-diluted basis) of the Company's issued and outstanding shares.
+The maximum number of shares that may be issued under the plan is 12% (on a non-diluted basis) of the Company's issued and outstanding shares.
 Options granted under the plan have a maximum term of five years and vesting dates are determined by the Board of Directors on an individual basis at the time of granting.

-The total share compensation expense recognized for stock options during the six-month period ended June 30, 2012 is \$1,462,071 (twelve-month period ended December 31, 2011 - \$1,277,892; twelve-month period ended December 31, 2010 - \$1,876,574).
+The total share-based compensation expense recognized for stock options during the year ended June 30, 2013 is US\$2,012,549 (six months ended June 30, 2012 - US\$1,462,071, and year ended December 31, 2011 US\$1,277,892), of which 4,562,500 options were issued as an inducement to the new key management hired at the beginning of the financial year.